 - Holding your cat

 Purrs are quite a cool noise to hear.
 You probably won’t really know why your cat is doing this since they do it for a variety of reasons, but it does definitely make a cat happy whenever they feel your love, and you’ll be happy as well since you’ll get to hug your cat.

 The Answer Explained!

-So, to go back to the original question of is it true that cat purrs heal, while there isn’t a scientific explanation for it or proof that it does, there have been studies, and it’s shown that purring is definitely a very relaxing sound, and wonderful for people to experience.
+So, to go back to the original question of whether is it true that cat purrs heal, while there isn’t a scientific explanation for it or proof that it does, there have been studies, and it’s shown that purring is definitely a very relaxing sound, and wonderful for people to experience.

 Purring does heal the soul, and it is a wonderful sound that you can hear from your favorite little feline friend.
-If you’re sitting with them and suddenly, they start to purr, then that’s a sign that they are contented, or maybe they can feel the upset that is going through your mind.
+If you’re sitting with them and suddenly, they start to purr, then that’s a sign that they are contented, or maybe they can feel upset what is going through your mind.

 While it doesn’t replace a trip to the vet or doctor, it’s wonderful to hear, and many people just like to hear the sound of a cat’s purr.